Kelly Molinet, Head of School and Executive Director

 Eve Halpern, Spanish & English Teacher

-Eve Halpern completed her undergraduate degree in 2000 at Tulane University in New Orleans where she double majored in Spanish and Gender Studies.
-She continued in interdisciplinary studies, receiving her MA in Liberal Studies from the New School for Social Research in NYC in 2004, and subsequently completed 30 credits at UC Santa Cruz in the History of Consciousness PhD program.
+Eve Halpern completed her undergraduate degree in 2000 at Tulane University in New Orleans, where she majored in Spanish and Gender Studies.
+She continued in interdisciplinary studies, receiving her Master of Arts in Liberal Studies from the New School for Social Research in New York, N.Y. in 2004, and completed 30 credits at University of California Santa Cruz (UCSC) in the History of Consciousness PhD program.
 Currently, Eve is enrolled full-time in Naropa’s Mindfulness-Based Transpersonal Counseling Psychology MA program.
 Eve has worked extensively with adolescent, and children.
-She has run leadership camps for 10-16 year-olds for almost 2 decades, has worked with undergraduate college students as a TA in the UCSC Education Department and has taught at High School for almost a decade over the past 15 years.
+She has run leadership camps for 10-16 year-olds for almost 2 decades, has worked with undergraduate college students as a teacher’s assistant in the UCSC Education Department and has taught high school for almost a decade over the past 15 years.
 She has lived abroad in both Spain and Mexico and has traveled extensively in Latin America, Europe and beyond.
-She loves to teach at September School and enjoys the creativity of her position and the deep connections she gets to form with students.
+She loves teaching at September School and enjoys the creativity of her position and the deep connections she gets to form with students.